 1999 MIT establishes the Society of Presidential Fellows to honor the most outstanding students worldwide entering the Institute’s graduate programs.
 With gifts provided by lead donors, presidential fellows are awarded fellowships that fund first year tuition and living expenses.

-2000 MIT Faculty approve the Communication Requirement (CR), which went into effect for the Class of 2005.
+2000 MIT Faculty approve the Communication Requirement (CR).
 The CR integrates substantial instruction and practice in writing and speaking into all four years and across all parts of MIT’s undergraduate program.
 Students participate regularly in activities designed to develop both general and technical communication skills.

 2001 Studio Physics is introduced to teach freshman physics.
 Incorporating a highly collaborative, hands-on environment that uses networked laptops and desktop experiments, the new curriculum lets students work directly with complicated and unfamiliar concepts as their professors introduce them.